charfweh/superfastserverassistant/README.md

 # SuperFastServerAssitant
-#### Ever got bored using your mouse to create channels, roles and categories? ever thought wish you'd just create multiple channels at once because you're wannabefastboi and you just`Love your keyboard :)<br>
+#### Ever got bored using your mouse to create channels, roles and categories? ever thought wish you'd just create multiple channels at once because you're wannabefastboi and you just Loveee your keyboard :)<br>
 ##### DREAM COMES TRUUU WITH ME
 Create roles, channels, categories superflippingfast with me
 ##### Commands under dev